Skip to main content

 How we are supporting you

-We are also looking for fishers, merchants and exporters to join our research panel to help us design and implement the changes to FES.
-If you are interested, please sign up here
+You can help shape the service changes by getting involved in our user research testing.
+We are also looking for fishers, merchants and exporters to join the design process.
+If you are interested, please sign up here.

 Please remember #FishTraceShip and get onboard with the changes.